Summer Hospitality work in The Rockies

 Please note: We ask for a £180 payment when booking this programme.
 If, in the event you are unsuccessful in the interview, or we cannot find a job for you before you leave home, the money that you pay Oyster is fully refundable.

 You will live in accommodation organised by your employer.
 Staff housing is quite basic but is perfectly adequate for what you need.
 The accommodation is either on the hotel site or within walking distance.
 You will be self catering and should expect to share a room with at least one other person.

-Most hotels will provide a meal whilst you are working, however you should ensure you can cook a few easy dishes before you depart!
+Some employers will provide a meal whilst you are working, however you should ensure you can cook a few easy dishes before you arrive in Canada.

-The cost of accommodation varies but usually equates to approximately one hour of pay per night and the cost is taken directly off your pay cheque every two weeks.
+The cost of accommodation equates to approximately one hour of pay per night and the cost is taken directly off your pay cheque every two weeks.